PhotonicsTUL/PLaSK/doc/xpl/grids.rst

             Comma-separated list of the mesh points along this axis.

-      .. xml:tag:: <axis1> [in rectilinear2d mesh]
+      .. xml:tag:: <axis1> [in rectangular2d mesh]

          Specification of the vertical axis.

-         Attributes and contents are in the same format as in :xml:tag:`<axis0> [in rectilinear2d mesh]`.
+         Attributes and contents are in the same format as in :xml:tag:`<axis0> [in rectangular2d mesh]`.

-.. xml:tag:: <mesh type="rectilinear3d"> [rectilinear3d]
+.. xml:tag:: <mesh type="rectangular3d"> [rectangular3d]

-   Three-dimensional rectangular mesh with regular intervals.
+   Three-dimensional rectangular mesh.

    .. xml:contents::

-      .. xml:tag:: <axis0> [in rectilinear3d mesh]
+      .. xml:tag:: <axis0> [in rectangular3d mesh]

          Specification of the longitudinal axis.

-         If any of the following attributes are specified, the points along this axis are equally distributed like in regular meshes.
+         If any of the following attributes are specified, the points along this axis are distributed equally in a regular meshes.
 In such a case the contents must be empty.

          :attr start: Position of the first point on the axis. (float [µm])
          :attr stop: Position of the last point on the axis. (float [µm])